 - Opt for the new Fresh and Fit program at Subway on campus.
 The sandwiches are less than 400 calories and provide two servings of vegetables and 24 grams of whole grains.
 Plus, they’re low in saturated fats.

-- Omelette you in on some information: The Omelette station is a hidden gem in the morning and can be a great way to add protein at breakfast.
+- Omelets are a hidden gem in the morning and can be a great way to add protein at breakfast.
 Remember, a little cheese can go a long way in adding some calcium into your diet.

-- Crunch while you munch.
-The Made to Order Deli allows you to customize your sandwich.
+- The Made to Order Deli allows you to customize your sandwich.
 Make sure to include vegetables that crunch like bell peppers, banana peppers, spinach, and more!